This 12 month programme consists of four taught modules, and a research project carried out over the summer.

 (LO1) Demonstrate a knowledge of the historical precedents of contemporary psychological research.

-(LO3) Demonstrate a systematic understanding of different experimental techniques, and a critical awareness of the limitations of these techniques and their application.
+(LO3) Critically evaluate different experimental techniques, and demonstrate a critical awareness of the limitations of these techniques and their application.

-(LO4) Demonstrate a practical understanding of how to implement established experimental techniques in areas such as addiction, appetite and obesity, EEG, language acquisition, and sensation and perception.
+(LO4) Implement established experimental techniques in areas such as addiction, appetite and obesity, EEG, language acquisition, and sensation and perception.